vmware/vmware-aria-operations-integration-sdk/docs/references/connections.md

 ### What are Connections?
 A **connection** refers to the link between an Adapter and other external systems, such as a vCenter Server, other databases, or cloud services.
 These connections allow an Adapter to gather performance and capacity data about your virtual or physical infrastructure operations, which can then be analyzed and presented in a unified, comprehensive view.
-VMware Aria
+VMware
-Operations uses this data to help automate and simplify operations management.
+Cloud Foundation (VCF) Operations uses this data to help automate and simplify operations management.

 Creating a connection usually involves specifying the IP address or hostname of the external system, along with the appropriate
 [credentials](../guides/adding_to_an_adapter.md#defining-a-credential-in-the-object-model) to access that system.